 When you have installed and activated Avada in the themes page, you are then taken to a welcome area.

 This is essentially a getting started guide to make sure you've done all the essential stuff.

-You will be prompted to install any dependencies and set everything up.
+You will be prompted to install any dependency WordPress plugins and set everything up.

 Those dependencies will come in handy to set up specific features and functions.
 They include Avada LayerSlider, Slider Revolution, WooCommerce, bbPress, The Events Calendar, and Contact Form 7.

 To be honest, we have found that Avada works at it's best when it's kept at a minimum number of plugins, so our word of advice is to keep the plugins to the only once you actually need.

 While Divi is minimally invasive with as few intrusions as possible, Avada takes a more forceful approach over your admin menu.

 It shows itself by displaying menu items for Avada, the Live Visual Builder at the top of the menu.
 This means that it pushes the stuff you're used to such as posts, pages, comments, and plugins, further down the page

 Through our trial and error, we found that that this isn’t ideal if you've been working with WordPress for a long time.
 You’ll find yourself second-guessing every time you select an option.